AgentAiDrive/mph2025-app/README.md

 ---

-**MPH: Modular, context-driven AI helpers—private, extensible, and shaped by you.**
+**AAB: Modular, context-driven AI helpers—private, extensible, and shaped by you.**

 ---